 Your First Session

-Once you have made an appointment, I will send you some paperwork you can complete either before or during our first meeting.
+Once you have made an appointment, I will send you some paperwork you can complete either before or after our first meeting.
 This paperwork asks basic information about your:

 - Telephone, email and address information

 - Emergency contact’s telephone, email and address information

 - Prior experience in psychotherapy, if any

 - History of drug and alcohol use, if any

 The packet will also include consent forms which we will discuss briefly during our first meeting.
 Please try and arrive ten minutes prior to your appointment.
 During our first meeting, I will ask you some questions.
 These might include:

 - What concerns bring you to therapy at this time?